 3.4 Take advantage of Temecula's regional capture of taxable sales and continue to establish Temecula as retailing center along the Interstate 15 corridor.

-color saintenance of the they to all the me se The Harveston Specific Plan contains 112,4 acres of service commercial uses, which will help scontinue to establish Temecula as a retailing center along the Interstate 15 corridor.
+The Harveston Specific Plan contains 112,4 acres of service commercial uses, which will help scontinue to establish Temecula as a retailing center along the Interstate 15 corridor.

 do